AnshumaanGoel/Credit-Card-Fraud-Detection-System/README.md

 #Findings

 We use Supervised Learning(Logistic Regression) to show an improvement in Accuracy Score by 0.1% in detecting credit card frauds.
+We also use Azure Auto ML to apply various regression models and best fitting model was adopted that gave a reasonable accuracy of above 80%.

 #Future Scope & Relevance in real world